*Now in a glass jar with a refillable grinder*

-Our Fermented White Pepper comes from a family farm on the island of Bangka, grown by a farmer named Pak Sugiri and his son, Ilham.
-They're picked fresh and then fermented according to traditional methods, using the fruit of the fresh peppercorn.
+Our Fermented White Pepper comes from a family farm on the island of Bangka, Sumatra, Indonesia.
+It's grown by a farmer named Pak Sugiri and his son, Ilham.
+It is picked fresh and then fermented according to traditional methods, using the fruit of the fresh peppercorn.

-Highly prized in Indonesia but rarely found in the US, they add a deep umami flavor and funk to everything they touch.
-Grind over steak to mimic the flavor of dry aging, over veggies for heat and depth, or in traditional Cantonese and southeast Asia dishes calling for white pepper.
+Highly prized in Indonesia but rarely found in the US, Fermented White Peppercorns add a deep umami flavor and funk to everything they touch.
+Grind over steak to mimic the flavor of dry aging, over veggies for heat and depth, or in traditional Cantonese and southeast Asia dishes that call for white pepper.

 - Origin: Bangka Island, Indonesia